dersimn/HelloARM/README.md

 With this method one can run

     docker run dersimn/helloarm
-    docker run dersimn/helloarm:1
+    docker run dersimn/helloarm:2
-    docker run dersimn/helloarm:1.2
+    docker run dersimn/helloarm:2.3
-    docker run dersimn/helloarm:1.2.3
+    docker run dersimn/helloarm:2.3.4
     docker run dersimn/helloarm:latest
     docker run dersimn/helloarm:<branch name>

 on any platform, Docker will then pull the right image for you.
+For this demonstration all tags are prefixed with `github-workflow-`, so you may try an Image using e.g.: `docker run dersimn/helloarm:github-workflow-2.3.4`

 ## [`native`](https://github.com/dersimn/HelloARM/tree/native)